 The charrette process and Form-Based Code have kickstarted a variety of investment and reinvestment projects in Central Richmond, including the implementation of pedestrian and bicycle-friendly street improvements and greenway corridors, and planning and entitlement for the first mixed-use infill buildings in over 50 years.

-Today, Opticos continues to nurture growth along the shore of the San Francisco Bay with the Richmond Bay Specific Plan, which features a revitalization strategy for a declining industrial area and seeks to leverage investment around the Richmond Bay Campus, a future satellite for the University of California, Berkeley.
+Phase 3: Opticos completed the Richmond Bay Specific Plan, which features a revitalization strategy for a declining industrial area and seeks to leverage investment around the Richmond Bay Campus, a future satellite for the University of California, Berkeley.

 Unique, flexible process creates meaningful results